codee-com/open-catalog/Checks/PWR055/README.md

 The loop body has a `forall` pattern, meaning that each iteration of the loop can be executed independently and the result in each iteration is written to an independent memory location.
-Thus, no race conditions can appear at runtime related to array D, so no specific synchronization is needed.
+Thus, no race conditions can appear at runtime related to array `D`, so no specific synchronization is needed.

 The code snippet below shows an implementation that uses the OpenACC compiler directives to offload the loop to an accelerator.
-Note no synchronization is required to avoid race conditions and the data transfer clauses that manage the data movement between the host memory and the accelerator memory.
+Note how no synchronization is required to avoid race conditions, while the data transfer clauses manage the data movement between the host memory and the accelerator memory:

 ```c
 void example(double *D, double *X, double *Y, int n, double a) {